-For Asad, the reforms of nineteenth century Egypt had enormous consequences on the entire Islamic tradition and not just on the Shari`a legal system.
-The judicial reforms of the nineteenth century eventually led to the creation of a category called "secular" in Egypt and its meanings.
-For Asad, these changes involved the creation of a political spaces in which the order would be maintained be it the legal authority of the nation-state, the freedom of market exchange and the moral authority of the family.
+For Asad, the reforms of nineteenth century Egypt had enormous consequences on the entire Islamic tradition, and not just the Shari`a legal system.
+The judicial reforms of the nineteenth century eventually led to the creation of a category called "secular" in Egypt.
+For Asad, these changes involved the creation of political spaces a new order in terms of the legal authority of the nation-state, the freedom of market exchange, and the moral authority of the family.
 This new order was based on the distinction between law and morality.
-In this new order the Shari`a became a subdivision of the legal system that was authorized and framed by the centralized state.
-However this does not mean that it lost its important place in the society.
+In this new order, the Shari`a became a subdivision of the legal system that was authorized and framed by the centralized state.
+However, this does not mean that it lost its importance to society.
 In the modern and secular state and society, explains Asad, the family emerged as an important category of law, public discourse and social politics.
 Family became the new unit to which the individual was morally and physically reduced.
-Moreover, family, in the modern and secular state is a legal category and so an object of administrative intervention, and a way to create the "good" family and individuals for the society.
-Accordingly claims Asad the Shari`a occupied an enormous political and sociological space in being the guardian of individual privacy, morality and self-government.
+Moreover, family, in the modern and secular state, is a legal category and so an object of administrative intervention, and a way to create the "good" family and individuals for society.
+Accordingly, Asad claims that the Shari`a occupied an enormous political and sociological space in being the guardian of individual privacy, morality and self-government.

-Legal positivism: Let's first try to define Legal Positivism in order to get a better understanding of the ideological context in which the judicial reform of 19th century Egypt took place.
-Legal positivism refers to the legislations made by man and claims that there is no law besides those.
+Legal positivism: Legal Positivism refers to the legislations made by man, and it claims that there is no law besides those.
 The validity of the law comes from the fact that it was decided upon by a human legislator in a particular society.
-The existence of laws does not depends on their satisfying any particular moral values.
+The existence of laws does not depend on their satisfying any particular moral values.

-Historically speaking legal positivism emerged as a reaction the Natural Law, and is connected to the rise of the modern concept of the state.
+Legal positivism emerged as a reaction to Natural Law, and is connected to the rise of the modern concept of the state.
 It is within the context of this concept of the law that the idea of "Etat de droit legislatif" (state under the law) emerged.
 The structure of this model of state is characterized by the supremacy of statutory law.
-Along with this idea emerges the following concepts of monopolization and centralization of power, a strong concept of sovereignty, separation of state powers and submission of the jurists to law, and codification.
-This modern doctrine of the state arises mainly in France and in Germany, towards the end of the 18th century, and it influenced the legal history of many European countries.
-The main feature of this doctrine is the rejection of the concept of the absolute state.
-In the modern state, sovereignty no longer resides in a single person, rather it is attributed to an impersonal body.
-In the French model, for example, sovereignty to belong to "la nation" (the nation).
-In the structure of the modern state, the doctrine of the separation of the different state powers is essential: First, state functions have be exercised by distinct state organs, which have to be run by different people.
+Concepts that developed alongside legal positivism include: monopolization and centralization of power, a strong concept of sovereignty, separation of state powers and submission of the jurists to law, and codification.
+This modern doctrine of the state arose mainly in France and Germany towards the end of the 18th century, and it influenced the legal history of many European countries.
+The main feature of states based on positivism is the rejection of the concept of the absolute state.
+In the modern state, sovereignty no longer resides in a single person; rather it is attributed to an impersonal body.
+In the French model, for example, sovereignty belongs to la nation.
+In the structure of the modern state, the doctrine of the separation of the different state powers is essential.
+First, state functions have to be exercised by distinct state organs which have to be run by different people.
 Secondly, both jurisdiction and public administration are subjected to legislation.
-On the one hand jurists are required to apply the law without involving personal thought or believes.
-One the other hand, public administration is supposed to act only within a framework previously determined by the law.
-As can be understood, statutes are at the top of the hierarchy in the modern state which is closely related to legal positivism.
+On the one hand, jurists are required to apply the law without involving personal thoughts or beliefs.
+On the other hand, public administration is supposed to act only within a framework previously determined by the law.
+Statutes are at the top of the hierarchy in the modern state.